 - Overkill for small projects

-Best For: Professional video editors, documentary filmmakers, and production companies handling large volumes of footage.
+Best for: Professional video editors, documentary filmmakers, and production companies handling large volumes of footage.

 OpenAI Whisper - Best Free Option